 - ½ teaspoon dried thyme

 - 1½ teaspoon sea salt

-- 6 cups homemade chicken stock
+- 6 cups chicken stock

-- You'll want to add some sea salt before serving to make the flavors pop.
+- After it's done slow cooking, stir the soup and mash the beans slightly to thicken up the soup to your desired consistency.
+You'll also want to add some sea salt before serving to make the flavors pop.
 Starting with ½ teaspoon, add salt to your taste.
 I used about 1 teaspoon total, but keep tasting and adding more, ½ teaspoon at a time, until it reaches the level that you prefer.

 - Serve your delicious Navy Bean Soup topped with a sprig of fresh parsley or cilantro, if desired.